 News and Resources

-Here are some links to industry news we thought would be educational:
+Here are some links to industry news:

 - Social Security Administration Announces 2.0% Increase for 2018 - Monthly Social Security and Supplemental Security Income (SSI) benefits will increase 2.0 percent in 2018, the Social Security Administration recently announced.
 The 2.0 percent cost-of-living adjustment (COLA) will begin with benefits payable to more than 60 million Social Security beneficiaries in January 2018.
 Increased payments to more than 8 million SSI beneficiaries will begin on December 29, 2017.
 This increase must now be added to anticipated income.